 Disclaimer: Every effort has been made to ensure that the information contained in this booklet is accurate and consistent with the Local Electoral Act 2001 and its amendments and regulations.
-Rangitikei District Council takes no responsibility for any errors or omissions.
-It is recommended that candidates obtain a full copy of the Act, which can be purchased from any Government Bookstore or viewed on-line at www.legislation.govt.nz.
+Rangitīkei District Council takes no responsibility for any errors or omissions.
+It is recommended that candidates familiarise themselves with the Act, which can be viewed online at www.legislation.govt.nz.